Skamania Lodge: Hiking Wind Mountain and Finding Community

 Strength, to climb high but also dive deep, and remember.

-Then it was time to go Wind Mountain Ranch for a Chinese herbalism class led by Lara Dilkes, the practitioner behind PDX Acupuncture.
+There is always another pour on a vineyard and yet it is time to go again, this time to the base of the very mountain we just climbed.
+This time to serene and secluded ranch, a wedding venue and gathering sight called Wind Mountain Ranch.
+We are there to see another wonderful human of The Gorge, Lara Dilkes, the practitioner behind PDX Acupuncture.
 Lara is a licensed acupuncturist and herbalist who has been practicing for more than 17 years, building her Portland clinic around whole-body care that blends acupuncture, functional nutrition, and traditional Chinese herbal medicine.

 The class centered on the herbs she works with daily in her practice, adaptogenic tinctures and plant formulas designed to help the body regulate stress, hormones, and immune response.

 I’m in need of a lot emotional regualtion, sleep support, and women’s health support.
 We mixed our own teas based off our needs.
 I left with a bottle of magnesium elixir as well as her adaptogenic coffee alternative.
-I’ve been struggling with caffeine and muscle twitches and so Lara’s products are perfect for a 41 year old woman like me….looking for balance, peace, and just a little less pain.
+I’ve been struggling with caffeine and muscle twitches and so Lara’s products are perfect.

 As I said, anyone would be tired but when you are hired for your experiencing skills….you keep experiencing.
 I’m not complaining, just noting the pace of a healing retreat in 48 hours.
 So back to the lodge we went to EXPERIENCE the spa.
 Remember, its mandatory.